tomjoht/tomjoht.github.io/_posts/2020/9/2020-09-01-inexpensive-media-hosting-and-cli-uploading-with-wasabi.md

 ---
-title: "Inexpensive media hosting and CLI uploading with Wasabi"
+title: "Inexpensive media hosting and CLI uploading with Wasabi?"
 permalink: /blog/inexpensive-media-hosting-and-cli-uploading-with-wasabi/
 categories:
 - writing
 keywords:
 rebrandly: https://idbwrtng.com/wasabimediahosting
-description: "If you're looking for an inexpensive way to host a lot of media, check out Wasabi.
-Combined with GitHub Pages, this <i>might</i> be an inexpensive way to host a website."
+description: "If you need an inexpensive way to host media, and your egress GB bandwidth (related to site traffic) is less than the GB data you're storing, Wasabi might be an option to explore.
+Combined with GitHub Pages, this <i>could</i> be an inexpensive way to host a website."
 ---

 ## The challenge of media hosting